MuvvalaKaran/MuvvalaKaran/README.md

 <br />
 <br />

-My name is Karan - a budding Roboticist from India.
-I am currently pursuing my Masters at the University of Colorado Boulder, USA - [Robotics and Systems Design](https://www.colorado.edu/mechanical/research/research-focus-areas/robotics-and-systems-design-research) Track.
-I am working as a Research Assistant at the [Aria Systems](https://www.ariasystems.group/karan.html) lab with Prof. [Morteza Lahijanian](http://www.mortezalahijanian.com/) on developing novel algorithms validated via mathematical tools from Game-theoretic community for "Scalable Reactive Synthesis for Manipulators in interactive and dynamic(possibly adversarial) environments with safety guarantees" at the [Aerospace Engineering Scineces](https://www.colorado.edu/aerospace/) Department.

-My reasearch interest lies at the intersection of Autonomous Systems, Controls, and Formal Methods.
-My goal is to eventually make robotics technologies especially Autonomous systems feasable i.e safer and smarter to use in our day-to-day life.
+Hey, I am Karan, a first-year Ph.D. student in the Aerospace Engineering Dept. at CU.
+I currently working as a Research Assistant at [Aria Systems](https://www.ariasystems.group/karan.html) advised of Dr. [Morteza Lahijanian](http://www.mortezalahijanian.com/).
+At ARIA Systems group I work on developing theories and algorithms that enable robots to operate safely, robustly, and efficiently in unknown and dynamic environments.
+Currently, I am working on

+- **Verifying** the safety of complex autonomous systems modeled as neural networks and guaranteeing their safety using Barrier Methods for Safe Autonomy.
+- I am also working on **Synthesizing** high-level strategies for a robotic manipulator operating in the presence of a human using game-theoretic approaches to enable more human-like behavior for robots.

+My current research interest includes Formal Methods, Verification and Planning for Autonomous systems, Game Theory, and Control Theory.

 Please reach out to if you have any questions in general at - [karan.muvvala@colorado.edu](mailto:karan.muvvala@colorado.edu).
 Thank you!

+Checkout our lab's github [repo](https://github.com/orgs/aria-systems-group/dashboard) to see what I have been upto!

 ## Languages
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>